everettmp/shitshock/README.md

 # shitshock
-A terminal command that deletes a single
+A terminal command that deletes a folder quickly.